david-fiaty/Drupal-7---Content-Type-Clone/README.txt

 INTRODUCTION
 ------------

-Content Type Clone allows Drupal users with the "Administer content types" permission to clone content types in one click.
+Content Type Clone allows users with the "Administer content types" permission to clone content types in one click.

-Access the content type list, click on "clone" for the one you want to clone, save the clone form.
-The module will then clone the clone the target content type, and copy all it fields to the newly created content type.

-Content Type Clone also offers the options to:

- * Copy all nodes from the source content type to the target content type
- * Delete all nodes from the source content type after they have been copied to the target content type.

-The Content Type Clone module has been created in order to offer a simple way to clone content types in Drupal.

 REQUIREMENTS
 ------------

-No special requirements.
+No special requirements

 RECOMMENDED MODULES